- Quick Guide

 From there, it's up to you to decide whether you want to continue to another buff, counter jungle, or gank.

 Transitioning from early game into mid game should be all about map / dragon control.
 If you're playing Shaco, there should be no reason that you don't have Dragon on lock down.
 The second you get level 6, it's a good idea to keep a pink ward on you and keep vision of dragon while it's spawned.
-With your clone + Madred's Razer, you should be able to take dragon with ease.
-The only time you might find yourself struggling at dragon is if you get really unlucky and don't get a single razer proc.
-That's just unfortunate. );
+With your clone + stalker's blade, you should be able to take dragon with ease.

 Other than objective control, you want to keep in mind that Shaco isn't all that great in team fights.
 If you're slightly fed, then you can make somewhat of an impact.
 If not, you job is mostly comprised of assassinating the enemy AD or AP.
 One good idea is to wait a few seconds after the team fight starts and a few of the enemies crowd control abilities have been used before deceiving in and dishing out some serious damage to squishies.